Chicken Enchilada Skillet

 - Since you only need two tablespoons of tomato paste, one of those tubes of tomato paste that you can keep in your fridge is a great thing to have on hand.

-- Keep your spice cabinet stocked with chili powder, garlic power, cumin, and cayenne pepper so you can always throw together a Tex Mex dish in a pinch.
+- Keep your spice cabinet stocked with chili powder, garlic powder, cumin, and cayenne pepper so you can always throw together a Tex Mex dish in a pinch.

 - And I love this handheld paddle cheese grater for shredding cheese right on top of whatever you are making.